Blog | Personal Finance

 First, stop looking for a high-paying job and start thinking how you can create them instead.
 The IRS will reward you if you take entrepreneurial risks.

 Second, invest your earned income into assets that produce passive income via cash flow every month.
 The IRS will also reward you for that.
-By this, I do not mean your 401(k), which is taxed at an earned income level.
+This doesn’t mean your 401(k), which is taxed at an earned income level.
 You have to find true assets like rental properties, businesses, and commodities that are taxed at the passive income level.

 You do not have to start big.
 Just do what you can and continue to build into larger and larger opportunities.
 The most important thing is to think like the ultra-rich, not like an employee.